AshishS-1123/React-Chat-App/docs/Redux.md

 The signInWithEmailAndPassword function returns a promise.
 If the user was authenticated successfully, then we dispatch the SIGN_IN action that enters the users credentials into the state.
 Otherwise, we dispatch a ERROR_SIGN_IN action which informs the user that some error occured.

+### Reducers

+##### Auth Reducer

+The auth reducer is executed when any action related to authenticating the user is dispatched.
+The Auth reducer is a function that takes 2 parameters, state and action.
+It returns the new state based on the value of the current state and the action.

+In the Auth reducer, we first check what kind of action has been dispatched- SIGN_IN, ERROR_SIGN_IN, etc. If the SIGN_IN action was dispatched, then it updates the state with the username and password given in the payload of the action.
+In case some error occured with signin, then the ERROR_SIGN_IN action would be recieved.
+In this case, we set the userName and password to empty strings and set the authError to the error string recieved in the payload.
+This error will be used in the components to inform the user exactly what error occured.